chaos-mesh/website/versioned_docs/version-2.7.3/use-grafana-data-source.md

 - **Namespace**

-  > After selection, all available namespaces will show in the **Preview of values** directly.
+  > After selection, all available namespaces are shown in the **Preview of values** directly.

 - **Kind**